-ALSGBI support the recent Intercollegiate statement, which was based on recommendations for surgery in the emergency setting, where patient Covid-19 status cannot be readily assessed.
-We are approaching the peak of infections, or may even have passed it.
-Trusts are already making plans for the management of urgent elective surgery.
-The recent Intercollegiate Guide To Surgical Prioritisation has rightfully recommended appropriate stratification of surgical cases over the next three months and beyond (1).
+ALSGBI support the Intercollegiate statement, which was based on recommendations for surgery in the emergency setting, where patient Covid-19 status cannot be readily assessed.
+Trusts are already making longer term plans for the safe implementation of elective surgery.
+The Intercollegiate Guide To Surgical Prioritisation has rightfully recommended appropriate stratification of surgical waiting lists (1).

 The decision-making process should take in to account the safety and well-being of the patient, the safety of the staff and the local resource implications.
 There is no evidence to suggest an increased risk of laparoscopy compared to open surgery in the elective setting.
 The views of the ALSGBI are that laparoscopy carries significant benefits to the patient and hospital and these should be part of each individual decision-making process.